Why did you decide to join Mott MacDonald?

 I joined in 2009 and worked on feasibility studies for Bank London underground station.
 I then joined the London power tunnels team and spent a few years on site seeing the project come to life.
 I was then part of the Crossrail stations team and carried out detail design.
 This range of experiences helped me to get chartered with the ICE and I am now leading the feasibility studies to improve Old Street London underground Station.

 How many years have you worked for Mott MacDonald, and what has been your proudest achievement to date?

 I have worked for Mott MacDonald for 6 years and my proudest moment was seeing the London power tunnels TBM (Tunnel Boring Machine) breakthrough at the end of an 8km journey through the centre of London.
 What was a line on a map and some drawings became a real tunnel that will secure power supply to the whole of London for generations to come.

 What is your favourite pastime?

-I love travelling to see new sights and try new food; my favourite pastime is to plan the next adventure, I think Chile is next!
+I love travelling and trying new food; my favourite pastime is to plan the next adventure, I think Chile is next!

 Where is your favourite place?

 Anywhere sunny by the sea, preferably in Spain!
 There’s nothing better than having Spanish food by the beach.

 What inspires you at work?